nikosxenakis/recipes/recipe-builder/data/Rezeptbuch.md

 Add milk.
 Thicking the consistency.
 Add Indian spices (half table spoon) and salt to taste.
 Add cream and butter.
 Boil it once and serve.
+_Für die Garnish:_
-Garnish: cream and white butter
+Cream and white butter

 ### Kommentar